OrgFlow/docs/content/reference/glossary/orgflow-include-file.md

 title: .orgflowinclude File
 ---

 The .orgflowinclude file contains the @concept_includespecs for @concept_stackbasedcommands.
-It can be found at the root of your @concept_remotegitrepository (i.e. `/.orgflowinclude'), which means that a full change history for this file will be available in Git should you ever need it.
+It can be found at the root of your @concept_remotegitrepository (i.e. `/.orgflowinclude`), which means that a full change history for this file will be available in Git should you ever need it.

+> [!TIP]
+> See @reference_includespecssyntax for more information on the syntax of include specs.

 - Each include spec is placed on its own line.
 - The `#` character can be used to indicate the start of a comment.